How to Mix Grout Without a Drill: Easy DIY Tips and Techniques

 A mixing paddle is a versatile tool that can be used for various mixing tasks.
 It typically has a long handle with a wide, flat head that features slots or holes.
 To mix grout with a mixing paddle, simply insert the paddle into a bucket filled with the grout mixture and stir it manually.
 Make sure to use firm and consistent strokes to thoroughly mix the grout.
 This method allows you to control the speed and intensity of the mixing process.

-See also Best cordage for bow drill
+See also Best professional cordless drill driver

 2. Handheld Mixer